iamrobreynolds/mantra-boilerplate/README.md

 # mantra-boilerplate
-Boilerplate for Mantra + Meteor + React
+Boilerplate for Meteor + React using Mantra with node-sass